The flight from Rio de Janeiro to Santa Cruz was dirt cheap and now we know why.

 The drive was long and cold, by far the worst bus yet.
 The seats were damp with dew and dust, and it was so cold we had to put on every layer we owned.
 Finally warmed a little at day break where we got off in Potosi.

 Louis showed us the coca leaves and how they help with altitude sickness, which we were slowly acquiring.
 Jake was excited just to find American oreos and I bought a couple of bananas to hold us over for the next bus.
 We wandered the town as Louis helped us get toward our next connection.
 We were all headed to Uyuni for the salt flats.
-Even managed to score a large bag of peanuts; the locals laughed as I paid probably too much for them.
+Even managed to score a large bag of peanuts; the locals laughed as I probably overpaid.